Global Precious Metals Code V2

 - An operational structure with clearly defined and transparent lines of responsibility for the Market Participant’s market activity;

 - An effective oversight of the Market Participant’s market activity based on appropriate management information;

 - Control of functions and mechanisms that are independent from the front office, to assess whether the Market Participant’s market activities are conducted in a manner that reflects the Market Participant’s operational risk and conduct requirements.
-Such functions should have sufficient stature, resources and access to the body or individual(s) ultimately responsible and accountable for the Market Participant’s business strategy and financial soundness.
+Such functions should have sufficient stature, resources and access to the internal body or individual(s) ultimately responsible and accountable for the Market Participant’s business strategy and financial soundness

 3.2 GCRM Principle 2

-Market Participants should maintain policies and procedures, where appropriate, supported by effective mechanisms, to (i) provide confidential channels for staff or external parties to raise concerns about potentially improper practices and behaviours, without fear of reprisal; and (ii) investigate and respond to such reports as appropriate.
+Market Participants should maintain policies and procedures, where appropriate, supported by effective mechanisms, to (i) provide confidential channels for personnel or external parties to raise concerns about potentially improper practices and behaviours, without fear of reprisal; and (ii) investigate and respond to such reports as appropriate.